daan/cardboard-trainer/mobile_version/README.md

 # Controlling Speed

 The speed of the movie can be controlled with the BLE sensor or with OSC and the USB sensor.
+Try the example in the VR 360 Video Project.
+Click on the screen to increase the speed

+![playback speed][playback_speed.png]